calaldees/cicd_workshop/README.md

 Many students struggle to articulate your ideas and understanding in writing.

 * Banned phrases (I WILL GET ANNOYED!)
-    * Faster, Easier, More efficient, Saves money
+    * Faster, Easier, More efficient, Saves-money/costs-less
     * These are vague and if left unqualified are meaningless
 * "What is the problem is this technology trying to solve"